SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 # Animated Texture Tutorial

 Hello everyone.
-Recently, I wrote a library that extends RabbitFX by CaveRabbit to add support for animated textures/glow.
-This is a guide explaining how it works, with several examples of how it can be used.

-This code was originally written for Stella Sora, but should be cross-game compatible for any game that RabbitFX supports once it has been ported.
-It may be compatible with genshin TexFX by SinsOfSeven in the future one day as well.
+Recently, I wrote a library to add animated texture/glow support to games supported by 3dmigoto.
+It currently only works for Stella Sora (extending the RabbitFX library by CaveRabbit), with no current plans to extend to other games at this time.

 See download section for example code.
 You can use left and right arrow keys when the mod is visible to move through examples covered in this guide, and up and down to move through the sections (Basic/Intermediate/Advanced)